kiante-fernandez/Rhddmjags/jags_wiener_ubuntu.md

 #### 4. Test installation (run commands within the R terminal):

 ```
+library(R2jags)

 load.module("wiener")
 load.module("dic")
 list.modules()
 ```

-A successful installation of JAGS should load the modules: basemod “ok”, bugs “ok”, and dic “ok”.
-A successful installation of JAGS-WIENER that is found by JAGS will load wiener “ok”.
+A successful installation of JAGS should load the modules: "basemod" "bugs" "dic".
+A successful installation of JAGS-WIENER that is found by JAGS will load "wiener"